FineFindus/NachHilfeApp/README.md

 The App is written in Flutter for the backend will firebase be used, if any problems appear, the backend will be change to a custom linux based server with docker.

 The user can search for coaching, other user can follow or accept the offer and coach.
 The creator should get a message with firebase push services.
-Then there should be a possiblility for external contact (ex. withj email).
+Then there should be a possiblility for external contact (ex. with email).

 ## Timetable